jupyter/governance/linux-proposal.md

 Jupyter would not have a legal relationship with NumFOCUS.
-However, we will always maintain a collaborative relationship with NumFOCUS and its various projects: Jupyter is for many a portal into a broad ecosystem of projects that currently operate under NumFOCUS, and we\'ll continue collaborating with all of them as before.
+However, we will always maintain a collaborative relationship with NumFOCUS and its various projects: Jupyter is for many a portal into a broad ecosystem of projects that currently operate under NumFOCUS, and we'll continue collaborating with all of them as before.
 In this regard, NumFOCUS is and would remain a key partner for Project Jupyter, and we wish the NumFOCUS team success.